lmoppert/KRONOS-Chemicals/readme.rst

 About
 -----
-**KRONOS Chemicals** is a web based application where the substances used at KRONOS are listed.
+**KRONOS Chemicals** is a web based application where the substances used at KRONOS are listed with detailed infromation including Safety Data Sheets and REACH.

-**KRONOS Chemicals** has been developed based on the web framework Django_.
+**KRONOS Chemicals** has been developed based on the web framework Django_ and is wrapped into the App-Container.